 Black People Played Their Part

-A special song looking back at the contributions of Black Britons since the very start.
+A special song looking back at the contributions of Black Britons throughout history.

 LYRICS: